Easy Homemade Recipes

 Instructions

 • Defrost Puff Pastry as per package directions.
 Keep pastry in refrigerator until you are ready to use it.
-Preheat oven to 400°F degrees.
+Preheat oven to 400°F degrees and prepare a large baking tray by covering it with parchment paper.

 8 oz puff pastry

-2 tbsp icing sugar, 8 oz cream cheese, 1 tsp vanilla extract
+6 oz cream cheese, 1 tsp vanilla extract, ¼ cup granulated sugar

-• Once puff pastry has thawed, carefully unroll it.
-Sprinkle a little bit of flour on the counter and on the pastry surface and using a rolling pin roll out the pastry about an extra 2 inches on each side.
-You want the pastry sheet to be 14" x 12".
+• Carefully unroll it thawed butter puff pastry and lay on a floured surface.
+Sprinkle a little bit of flour on the pastry surface and using a rolling pin roll out the pastry about an extra 2 inches on each side.
+You want the pastry sheet to be about 14" x 12".
 Once rolled out, divide it into three sections.
-The filling will go on the middle part
+The filling will go on the middle section.

 ¼ cups all purpose flour

-• Now, start to spread the cream cheese down the middle, then layer with the cherry filling.
-At the top of the pastry, roll it over about an inch to cover the filling, then start to fold the sides in so that they cross over one another, until you reach the bottom.
+• Spread the cream cheese down the middle, then layer with the cherry filling.
+At the top of the pastry, roll it over on top about an inch to cover the filling, then start to fold the sides in so that they cross over one another, until you reach the end of the pastry.

-• Bake for about 50 minutes or until golden brown.
+• Place on a rack in the middle of your oven.
+Bake for about 30-35 minutes or until golden brown.
 Remove from oven and let cool completely.
 Then sprinkle with icing sugar, cut and serve.

 Notes